urbit/urbit/README.md

 ## Integrating Nixcrpkgs into your project

 The instructions above show how to cross-compile a "Hello, World!" program that is included with Nixcrpkgs.
-Instead of adding your project to Nixcrpkgs, you will probably want to just use Nixcrpkgs as a tool in your project.
+Instead of including your project in Nixcrpkgs like the hello program, you will probably want to just use Nixcrpkgs as a tool in your project.
 To get an idea of how to do that, you can look at other projects that have done the same.
 In the projects listed below, you should look for a file named `default.nix` in the top-level directory and look for build instructions that explain what `nix-build` commands to run.

 * The [Pololu Tic Stepper Motor Controller software](https://github.com/pololu/pololu-tic-software) is a C/C++ project that uses CMake and Nixcrpkgs.
 * The [Pololu USB AVR Programmer v2 software](https://github.com/pololu/pololu-usb-avr-programmer-v2) is a C++ project that uses CMake and Nixcrpkgs.